-- Soft fruits: Bananas, Chopped blueberries, raspberries, or strawberries, Strips of melon, mango, peach, or plums, Boiled or steamed apple or pear
+- Soft fruits: Bananas, chopped blueberries, raspberries, strawberries, strips of melon, mango, peach, or plums.
+Boiled or steamed apple or pear is also highly recommended 🍐

 - Starchy foods: Soft toast, boiled potato, very well-cooked pasta shells or bow-ties 🍝

-- Proteins: Cooked meats, like strips of turkey, chicken, or ham (remember to remove bones and chewy fat), Small cubes of tofu
+- Proteins: Cooked meats like strips of turkey, chicken, or ham (remember to remove bones and chewy fat).
+Small cubes of tofu is another alternative 🌱

 What finger foods can I give my eight-month-old?

-If you’re just starting with finger foods for an eight-month-old, try any of the foods we mentioned above.
+If you’re just starting with finger foods for an eight-month-old, you can try any of the foods mentioned above.